Reviews You Can Rely On

 Our Verdict

 The manual operation of the Flair Classic allows the user to refine the espresso shots they press, but this machine doesn't grind beans, heat water, or steam milk.
 If you just want espresso, then this is a great analog espresso maker to add to your coffee-making quiver.
 What we love about the Flair Classic is its price, size, and portability.
 More importantly, it produces excellent-quality espresso.
 It's perfect for camping and travel or infrequent use, and it stores nicely in a very convenient travel case.
-But if you need a machine that comes with a steam wand, check out our article on the best espresso machines.
+But if you need a machine that comes with a steam wand, check out our review of espresso machines.

 REASONS TO BUY